spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 *  Cost Commitments: Involves committing to a certain spending level to benefit from discounts.

 RIs are best for predictable workloads where you can commit to specific VM types and sizes, while SPs offer more flexibility for varying workloads across different services.
 Both options help reduce costs through committed usage, ensuring better budget management and resource allocation in Azure.
 You can prioritize available RIs and SPs: Prioritize to prevent their underutilization.
-See [Utilize Commitment Plans](elastigroup/features/core-features/spot-reserved-on-demand-instances?id=utilize-commitment-plans).

 ###  Azure Reserved Instances